Affiliate links on Android Authority may earn us a commission. Learn more.

 Be aware that FLAC files are larger than lossy formats and can consume much of your data.
 If you save them to a device, they’ll also start taking up storage space pretty quickly.

 Audio recordings can be just pure PCM saved to a device, which is essentially what WAV (on Windows) and AIFF (on Mac) are.
 They represent some of the earliest forms of storing digital music.
 These files have no compression or anything else applied to them.
 In fact, you can find out their file size pretty easily with the following equation:

 PCM Size = sample rate X (bits per sample /8) X time in seconds X number of channels

 As a result, these formats can lead to incredibly large file sizes.
 That means they’re rather rare for streaming and downloading, although services like HDtracks do offer them.
-What these files are really useful for is in audio mixing and editing.
-Because no conversion, compression, or anything else has taken place, it’s easy and quick to edit tracks, save them, and then edit them again as required.
+What these files are really useful for is audio mixing and editing.
+Because no conversion, compression, or anything else has occurred, it’s easy and quick to edit tracks, save them, and then edit them again as required.

 WAV files are uncompressed and retain all original data, which is great for post-production work.
 The drawback is that the file sizes are so large.
 FLAC files offer lossless audio quality too, but they’re compressed, so they take up less room on your media player.

 The major audio formats are uncompressed (WAV, AIFF), lossless compressed (FLAC, ALAC), and lossy compressed (Opus, MP3, AAC).

 Spotify lest artists upload audio files as FLAC or WAV formats, and listeners can stream Ogg/Vorbis at 96/160/320kbps.